-SP 394 Introduction to the Literature of Spain

-Presents key works of Spanish literature, from the Middle Ages to contemporary times.
+SP 394 Introduction to the Literature of Spain Presents key works of Spanish literature, from the Middle Ages to contemporary times.
 The selection of texts is designed not only to introduce major writers, but also to seek further insights into the Spanish culture.
 This course is taught in Spanish.
-Prerequisites: SP 301, SP 302 or equivalents, or permission of instructor.
-3:0:3

-SP 395 Introduction to the Literature of Spanish America and the Hispanic Caribbean

-Taught in Spanish, his course examines the history and cultures of Spanish American from pre-Columbian to contemporary times.
-Prerequisites: SP 294 and SP 295 or equivalents.
-3:0:3
+Pre-requisites: SP 301, SP 302 or equivalent, or permission of instructor.
+3:0:3 SP 395 Introduction to the Literature of Spanish America and the Hispanic Caribbean Taught in Spanish, this course examines the history and cultures of Spanish America from pre-Columbian to contemporary times.
+Pre-requisites: SP 294 and SP 295 or equivalent.
+3:0:3.